 The five-member governing body of the Township is the Board of Supervisors.
-A Township manager is appointed by, and serves at the direction of the Board of Supervisors to administer the daily operations of the Township.
+A Township manager is appointed by and serves at the direction of the Board of Supervisors to administer the daily operations of the Township.
 Principal services provided by the Township include public safety, maintenance of the roads and highways, culture and recreation, maintenance of the sewer system and general governmental administration.

 The financial statements of the Township have been prepared in conformity with United States generally accepted accounting principles as applied to government units.
 The Governmental Accounting Standards Board (GASB) is the accepted standard setting body for establishing governmental accounting and financial reporting principles.
-The Township also applies Financial Accounting Standard Board (FASB) and AICPA Pronouncement statements to its governmental and business type activities and to its Proprietary Funds provided they do not conflict with or contradict GASB pronouncements.

-The Township has adopted all applicable GASB Statements through GASB No. 73 and No. 76 through 79.
-The Township has not determined the effect of GASB Statements No. 74 through 75 and 80 through 86 since these GASB Statements are not required to be adopted until periods beginning after June 15, 2016 or June 15, 2017.
+The Township has adopted all applicable GASB Statements through GASB No. 74 and No. 76 through 81.
+The Township has not determined the effect of GASB Statements No. 75 and 82 through 88 since these GASB Statements are not required to be adopted until periods beginning after June 15, 2017, June 15, 2018, December 15, 2018 or December 15, 2019.